Robert F. Marx: Marine Corps

-In 1953, at the age of 17, Marx joined the United States Marine Corps where he served as a Staff Sergeant in combat in Korea.
+In 1953, at the age of 17, Marx joined the United States Marine Corps where he served as a staff sergeant in combat in Korea.
 He then became a diving specialist.
-Due to his natural talent, he later became the Director of the USMC Diving School, Vieques, Puerto Rico.
-During his final year in the Marines, Marx went on two six-week cruises in the Mediterranean, where he salvaged Roman, Greek, and Phoenician ships.
-While diving in the Bay of Cádiz, Marx's ship left port, leaving him stranded in Spain without identification.
-After notifying the US Embassy, he spent three days with a history professor at the University of Seville and the owner of the largest wine-bodega in Jerez, who was also a historian.
-Marx later remarked that he "learned more about history and archaeology from them than [he] might have in four years of college."
+He later became the Director of the USMC Diving School, Vieques, Puerto Rico.

 Discoveries

 He went on to make over 5,000 dives and authored over 800 reports and articles and 59 books on history, archaeology, shipwrecks and exploration.
 He was a founding member of the Council on Underwater Archaeology and of the Sea Research Society and served on the Society's Board of Advisors.
 Marx claimed to have discovered the USS Monitor.
+He said he had dived on the wreck and placed a Coke bottle with his name on it in one of the gun barrels, although he never provided any proof of his story.
 In 1972 he participated in the creation of the research/professional degree of Doctor of Marine Histories.
 In 1972, Marx discovered and salvaged the Spanish galleon Nuestra Señora de las Maravillas, which wrecked off the coast of Grand Bahama in 1656.
 His expedition later became the subject of the network television documentary Treasure Galleon narrated by Rod Serling.